 - Have a demonstrated interest in science with the intent of pursuing an advanced degree in a math, science, engineering or technology field

-- Students may only participate in the five-week scholarship program once
+- Students may only participate in the program once

 - Official high school and college transcripts, including standardized test scores when possible

-- 500- to 700-word essay that conveys your interest, qualifications and the benefit to us and to you if we choose you for the program.
+- 500- to 700-word essay that conveys your interest, qualifications, how you would benefit from the program, and how you would contribute to the program.